nixworks/public/news/2010/05/7/index.md

 ##### Egypt
 ### [2 Egyptian peacekeepers are killed and 3 are injured by gunmen near Edd al-Fursan, South Darfur. ](/news/2010/05/7/2-egyptian-peacekeepers-are-killed-and-3-are-injured-by-gunmen-near-edd-al-fursan-south-darfur.md)
-_Context: South Darfur, Edd al-Fursan, Egypt_
+_Context: Edd al-Fursan, Egypt, South Darfur_

 ##### Confederation of African Football
 ### [Confederation of African Football (CAF) president Issa Hayatou asks his executive committee to lift sanctions imposed on the Togo national football team following an attack on their team bus ahead of the 2010 Africa Cup of Nations in Angola. ](/news/2010/05/7/confederation-of-african-football-caf-president-issa-hayatou-asks-his-executive-committee-to-lift-sanctions-imposed-on-the-togo-national-f.md)
-_Context: 2010 Africa Cup of Nations, Angola, Issa Hayatou, Togo national football team, Confederation of African Football, Togo national football team attack_
+_Context: Angola, Confederation of African Football, Togo national football team attack, Issa Hayatou, Togo national football team, 2010 Africa Cup of Nations_

 ##### National League for Democracy
 ### [A faction of the National League for Democracy in Burma forms its own political party to compete in elections, one day after the party disbanded. ](/news/2010/05/7/a-faction-of-the-national-league-for-democracy-in-burma-forms-its-own-political-party-to-compete-in-elections-one-day-after-the-party-disba.md)
-_Context: Burma, National League for Democracy_
+_Context: National League for Democracy, Burma_

 ##### Sierra Leone
 ### [The head of Sierra Leone's Anti-Corruption Commission, Abdul Tejan-Cole, resigns. ](/news/2010/05/7/the-head-of-sierra-leone-s-anti-corruption-commission-abdul-tejan-cole-resigns.md)